Cosmicoppai/xbackup/README.md

 ---

-# xbackup
+# Xbackup

-`xbackup` is a Docker-based backup solution for MySQL databases, utilizing `xtrabackup` for creating backups and `s3cmd` for pushing these backups to Amazon S3.
+`Xbackup` is a Docker-based backup solution for MySQL databases, utilizing `xtrabackup` for creating backups and `s3cmd` for pushing these backups to Amazon S3.
 The setup includes incremental and full backups, managed by cron jobs, with configurable parameters for database credentials, S3 credentials, and backup schedules.

 ## Features